 Mariemont home prices are not only among the most expensive in Ohio, but Mariemont real estate also consistently ranks among the most expensive in America.

-Mariemont is a decidedly white-collar village, with fully 95.74% of the workforce employed in white-collar jobs, well above the national average.
+Mariemont is a decidedly white-collar village, with fully 95.75% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Mariemont is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Mariemont who work in management occupations (13.86%), healthcare (11.39%), and business and financial occupations (11.39%).
+There are especially a lot of people living in Mariemont who work in healthcare (17.38%), teaching (11.12%), and management occupations (11.06%).

 Also of interest is that Mariemont has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 18.54% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.96% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Mariemont is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

-Because of many things, Mariemont is a great place for families with children to consider.
-First of all, many other families with children live here, making Mariemont a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Mariemont has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Mariemont is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Mariemont’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The people who call Mariemont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mariemont residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mariemont include German, English, Irish, Italian, and Polish.
+Important ancestries of people in Mariemont include German, Irish, English, Italian, and Swedish.

 The most common language spoken in Mariemont is English.
 Other important languages spoken here include Polish and Spanish.